Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Disneyland Parks

-When you picture a quintessential Disneyland hotel, chances are you’re thinking about one of the three hotels within the park’s boundaries: Disney’s Grand Californian Hotel & Spa, Disney’s Paradise Pier Hotel, and Disneyland Hotel.
-Located in the heart of the greater Disneyland area, these hotels are the perfect place to stay for guests who want an early start exploring the Disneyland theme parks.
+The quintessential Disneyland hotels are the three within the park’s boundaries: Disney’s Grand Californian Hotel & Spa, Pixar Place Hotel, and Disneyland Hotel.
+These hotels are perfect for guests who want an early start exploring the Disneyland theme parks.

-Guests who plan their Disneyland vacation at one of these hotels have earlier entry access into the theme parks.
-This means that the guests will be some of the first to go on famous rides like Space Mountain and the Star Wars Rise of the Resistance.
+Guests who book a room at one of these hotels have earlier entry into the theme parks than anyone else.
+Disneyland Park hotel guests will be among the first to go on famous rides like Space Mountain and Star Wars Rise of the Resistance.

-The Disneyland park hotels are also filled with special Disney magic, decor, and the occasional Disney character.
-Parents may choose to stay inside the park because the hotels offer many children’s activities and give them time to enjoy the adults-only swimming pool.
+The Disneyland Park hotels are filled with special Disney-themed decor and the occasional Disney character.
+Many families choose to stay inside the park because the hotels offer children’s activities.
+This gives parents time to enjoy the adults-only swimming pool.

-You don’t need to worry about transportation if you stay at a Disneyland hotel.
-All of the famous theme park rides and attractions are but a short walk away from the hotel buffet.
+Another bonus: You don’t need to worry about transportation if you stay at a Disneyland hotel.
+All of the famous theme park rides and attractions are a short walk away from the hotel buffet.

 Pros of Staying in the Disneyland Parks:

-• Earlier entry into the parks than regular guests
+• Earlier entry into the parks & rides than other visitors

 Cons of Staying in the Disneyland Parks: